 It was meeting Margot Woods, and working at Applewoods for nearly 5 years, that changed the direction of my life completely.
 I am in the dog training business because of Margot.
 Because she took me on as one of her apprenticeship students/Instructors, I can now walk a straight line, see a sidestep, ‘read’ a dogs’ face, as well as work as a team in the ring (and in life).
 I can coach my students from Puppy thru Foundation Loose-Leash Walking (Novice), thru Retrieve (Open), thru Utility, to field training/trialing to Therapy Dog or to just have a great dog that listens and follows commands.

 I can do it ALL – because of the years I invested learning/watching/observing & video’ing/critiquing myself and others in Margot’s demanding presence and ever watchful eyes.
 I will forever be grateful to my mentor, coach, drill sergeant and friend, Margot Woods.
-This past summer, 2016, was the last page of the book entitled, Margot Woods.
-Margot battled cancer for a few months and died in August.
+In the summer of 2016, Margot battle cancer and died.
+That was the last page of the book entitled Margo Woods, Dog Trainer Extraordinaire .

 MY NEIGHBOR told me, “One of THE BEST DOG TRAINERS on the East Coast lives just 30 minutes away.
 You should